 How Does RTI Support Environmental Justice?

-At RTI, we draw on decades of experience characterizing the diversity of pollution sources to simulate how they respond to environmental policies.
-Our physical and economic modeling teams develop and deploy simulation tools that map the responses of emissions sources to spatially refined pollution exposures and demographically explicit economic impacts.
-Our team of environmental public health specialists apply state-of-science approaches to assess the health and economic burden of pollution exposures for different populations.
+We draw on decades of experience characterizing the diversity of pollution sources to simulate how they respond to environmental policies through monitoring, lab analyses, modeling, and health outcomes.
+Physical and economic modeling teams support regulatory development and deploy simulation tools that map the responses of emissions sources to spatially refined pollution exposures and demographically explicit economic impacts.
+Teams of environmental public health specialists apply state-of-science approaches to assess the health and economic burden of pollution exposures for different populations.
 The spatial and demographic richness of our research helps our clients see the distribution and equity implications of environmental policy impacts clearly.

-We are dedicated to conducting research that will help us all understand, quantify, communicate, and address key issues of environmental justice – improving the human condition through a cleaner, more just society.
-To this end, we have for example:
+Learn more about our commitment to understand, quantify, communicate, and address key issues of environmental justice – improving the human condition through a cleaner, more just society.